andris9/node-jsonrpc/README.md

 It's an easy way to run functions server side by providing the server the function name that needs to be executed and the params alongside with it.
 Server runs this function and returns the results for it.

+Illustrating pseudocode

+    --> RUN FUNCTION "add_comment" WITH "user", "this is cool!"
+    <-- RETURN add_comment("user", "this is cool")

 You can find the full JSON-RPC specification [here](http://json-rpc.org/wiki/specification "RPC 1.0 Specification").